Atsushi Nakajima (Bungo Stray Dogs): Critical

 Critical reception of Atsushi's character has been mixed.
 Upon his introduction into the manga series, The Fandom Post said that his ability to become a tiger offered him the power to do good rather than making him feel cursed.
 On the other hand, Reel Run Down considered Atsushi one of the weakest characters due to his constant insecurity despite his multiple achievements; as a result, the reviewer regarded his abusive background as more of a stale running joke than a terrifying experience.
 Otaku USA stated that, while Atsushi becomes a hero of the story, he is overshadowed by others whose characters the reviewer found more interesting.
 Anime News Network felt that, while initially weak, Atsushi could become, little-by-little, a stronger person, due to the way Dazai guides him.
 The Fandom Post saw Atsushi as the readers' guide to the series since he was a newcomer whose introduction to the detective agency made it known to the readers as well.
 His final fight against Akutagawa in the first season received a positive response.

 Anime News Network deemed Atsushi charming when he was protective of Kyoka Izumi in the beginning, saw parallels between the two characters based on their traumatic pasts, and described the bond they have when interacting as strong.
 Manga.Tokyo agreed in terms of the parallels between Atsushi and Kyoka, and wondered how their relationship would develop after Atsushi saves her, as they were enemies when meeting for the first time.
 While criticizing the anime's handling of how Atsushi was made to feel sad for the death of one of his torturers, Anime News Network appreciated the new bond he formed with former Guild member Lucy Maud Montgomery; feeling that Lucy became attracted to Atsushi, the reviewer expected that either a formal romance would develop between these two characters or a love triangle alongside Kyoka, who also had a strong bond with Atsushi.
 As a result, the writer said the story would benefit from this type of subplot since Bungo Stray Dogs rarely contained romance.
+While analyzing the story, Gamerant Saw that both Atsushi and Kyoka shared the saddest episode in the entire series for how they deal with parenting issues, though the former's case was harder to put into words as a result of the caretaker's constant abuse on the protagonist and how this shaped his growth and trauma.